How To Choose The Best Baby Bottle – 5 Things To Consider

 Nipple Flow

 The amount of flow you want to be expressed from the bottle.
-This can range from slow, medium and fast.
-Slow is great for when your baby is a newborn and needs smaller amounts of liquid at a time.
-Fast is best for older babies who will take in large amounts at one time.
+This can range from slow, medium, and fast.
+Slow is great for when your baby is a newborn and needs smaller amounts of liquid.
+Fast is best for older babies who take in large amounts at once.

 There are a few different options, but these are the most common: